shoharto/VPS-Setup-With-OpenLiteSpeed-CyberPanel/CyberPanel/Configuration/Nuxt-js.md

 ## Step-One: Create Website

-Add new domain or subdomain in your LiteSpeed server by using web panel or terminal.
+Add a new domain or subdomain in your LiteSpeed server by using web panel or terminal.

 ## Step-Two: Enable HTTPS